tykiww/tykiww.github.io/_posts/2017-03-05-fitting-a-seasonal-arima.md

 ![](https://tykiww.github.io/img/arima12/ener3.png)

-I tried!
-Not sure if I like the aesthetics as much as the other one, but close enough right?

 The seasonal arima model is impressive as it flexibily represents several varieties of time series with simplicity.
 Of course, there are always weaknesses.
 For example, the same assumptions apply with the non-seasonal arima:
 - It does not take into account unsuspected predictor variables or time deterministic trends.
 - It looks from year to year.

 Additionally, the weakness with this type of model is that the addition of more data does not necessarily mean more data points.
 It means more detailed data points that are included in the time frame.
 If more data is necessary, we will need quality descriptive data points in between each seasonal trend.
 If you have time on your own, give it a try!

-One place you can look to practice with certain types of data would be qlik.com.
-Qlick or data.gov has an enormous databse of information available to the public.
-All of the data is stored by an internal server that was previously owned by datamarket.com.
 Take a look at some of the data below and try it on your own.

 ie. [Monthly sales of Tasty Cola](https://datamarket.com/data/set/22xx/monthly-sales-of-tasty-cola#!ds=22xx&display=line)